fbpx

 Parallel with Bend’s two main streets downtown (Wall Street & Bond Street), run alleyways that are much more exciting than the typical dodgy dumpster set up.

-Next door to San Simón is Tin Pan Theater, an intimate art-house theater that’ll make you swear you’ve stepped back in time.
 With 28 seats and a red velvet curtain surrounding the big(ish) screen, this boutique-style theater isn’t your typical AMC experience.
-Order wine, beer and popcorn during a screening of an independent art film or an old classic.

-Sometimes they have a multi-week series with a theme, like classic horror films on Tuesday nights, or ski films on Thursdays.
-Check Tin Pan’s website for their up-to-date schedule for both the indoor theater as well as the alleyway showings.
+Do it yourself: Check Tin Pan’s website and their Instagram (they sometimes don’t announce shows that far in advance) for their up-to-date schedule for both the indoor theater as well as the alleyway showings.

-24. Brunch it up
+34. Brunch it up

 Bend, Oregon | Brunch spots